TAKE ACTION TO SAVE THE LOBO!

 HELP STOP ILLEGAL KILLINGS

 According to the US Fish and Wildlife Service, illegal wolf killings are the leading cause of death for Mexican gray wolves.
-Between 1998 and December 2012, 46 Mexican gray wolves were killed illegally.
+Between 1998 and December 2017, 82 of the 150 documented wild Mexican wolf deaths were attributed to illegal killings.
+In 2018 between January and September 30, there were 11 documented wolf mortalities, many of which are still under investigation.
 These killings have to stop.
 You can help by publicizing the reward of up to $58,000 for information about criminals killing Mexican wolves.

 HOST OR ATTEND PRESENTATIONS AND EVENTS